Steps

 Key Value - enter an unique key value pair

-Type - To bring in an artifact, create a new workflow and select “Find and Import” under Type.
+Type - To release your artifact(s), create a new workflow step and select “Release” under Type.

 Name - Under the name field, create a name that accurately describes your Workflow Step.
 This is what will be used to uniquely identify this step in your Chassy Workflow.